 Remove Energy-Dense Temptations

 You’re much more likely to indulge in unhealthy snacks if they’re right in front of you.
-Remember the old saying “out of sight, out of mind”?
-It’s truer than you realize!
-Remove energy-dense, nutritionally bankrupt foods from your home (and not by eating them all!) so your teen isn’t tempted by them.
-Replace all the junk food you used to have with fresh fruits and veggies that are chopped, rinsed and ready for snacking.
+Slash the sugar in your pantry.
+Replace the junk food with fresh fruits, multi-grain snacks (preferably homemade) and veggies that are chopped, rinsed and ready for snacking.

 Make More At-Home Meals